elastic/apm/specs/agents/tracing-instrumentation-messaging.md

 the message processing flow in a transaction in this manner may be unfeasible if the processing flow is not implemented within a well defined API.

+### Batch message processing

+When active or passive message reception results in receiving a batch of messages, a `messaging` transaction SHOULD be started and ended for the processing of each message in the batch, if possible.
+For example, the Java agent instruments the Kafka consumer batch iterator so that a transaction is started whenever a message is retrieved from the batch, and ended either when the next message is retrieved, or when the iterator is depleted i.e. `iterator.hasNext()` returns `false`.

+If creating a transaction for the processing of each message in a batch is not possible, the agent SHOULD create a single `messaging` transaction for the processing of the batch of messages.

 ### Trace Context

 When message reception is captured as a `messaging` transaction, if the messaging